DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Algorithm

 \subsection{Explaining the Algorithm}

 We next give some intuition for our choices and for why to expect that \cref{alg} should have low regret.
-Forced pulls offer clean, i.i.d. samples on both arms, and the OLS estimators based on them are unbiased and known to concentrate around the true parameter values.
-As we collect more samples, not only do the OLS estimators concentrate better, but also $\Tilde{\epsilon}_j^{(a)}$ gets closer to $\epsilon_j^{(a)}$ and, moreover, the sample average of the former for any reasonable function concentrates around the true expectation of the latter.
+Forced pulls offer clean, independent samples on both arms, and the second-stage OLS estimator based on them is unbiased and known to concentrate around the true parameter values. { This also ensures that our $\tilde{Y}$ estimate is close to $ \max_{a_2\in[2]} Q_2\prns{\bh_{2}(a_1), a_2}$, which leads to the concentration of the first-stage OLS estimator.}

-All these factors result in the concentration of the forced-pull $Q$-estimators around true $Q$-functions, and as we show in \cref{prop: convergence of Tilde Q}, we only need $\Theta(\log t)$ i.i.d. samples (as our forced-pull schedule ensures) to get a uniform $h_m/4$-approximation of $Q_m$ with probability $O(t^{-2})$, for $m=1,2$.
+All these factors result in the concentration of the forced-pull $Q$-estimators around true $Q$-functions, and as we show in \cref{prop: convergence of Tilde Q}, we only need $\Theta(\log t)$ independent samples (as our forced-pull schedule ensures) to get a uniform $\Delta_m/4$-approximation of $Q_m$ with probability $O\prns{t^{-2}}$, for $m=1,2$.
 For each action, however, the $Q$-functions are not perfectly separated and they may be arbitrarily close, making it hard to choose the right action unless our estimates are well separated.
-When our approximation error on $Q_m$ is at most $h_m/4$, our error on the difference $Q_m(x,1)-Q_m(x,2)$ is at most $h_m/2$.
-Thus, whenever $\abs{\Tilde Q_m(x,1)-\Tilde Q_m(x,2)}>h_m/2$, we are (almost) certain about which arm is optimal.
+When our approximation error on $Q_m$ is at most $\Delta_m/4$, our error on the difference $Q_m(\mathbf{h},1)-Q_m(\mathbf{h},2)$ is at most $\Delta_m/2$.
+Thus, whenever $\abs{\Tilde Q_m(\mathbf{h},1)-\Tilde Q_m(\mathbf{h},2)}>\Delta_m/2$, we are (almost) certain about which arm is optimal.

-Moreover, as long as our $h_m/4$-approximation applies, whenever $\abs{Q_m(x,1)-Q_m(x,2)}>h_m$, \ie, $x\in U_{1,m}\cup U_{2,m}$, we also expect to fall into such a scenario where the forced-samples estimators are $h_m/2$-separated.
+Moreover, as long as our $\Delta_m/4$-approximation applies, whenever $\abs{Q_m(\mathbf{h},1)-Q_m(\mathbf{h},2)}>\Delta_m$, \ie, $\mathbf{h}\in U_{1,m}\cup U_{2,m}$, we also expect to fall into such a scenario where the forced-samples estimators are $\Delta_m/2$-separated.
 Under \cref{assumption: diversity}, this occurs with positive probability.
 Therefore, following our algorithm in these regions, we expect to collect $\Theta(t)$ samples on each arm in each stage, but only for contexts far from the margin. \Cref{assumption: diversity} nonetheless ensures sufficient diversity in that region.
 Since this offers \emph{much} more data than the very limited $\Theta(\log t)$ forced pulls, we get a much faster (of rate $\sqrt{t}$) concentration for the all-sample estimator, $\hat{Q}$.
 This allows us to make very accurate decisions near the margin, where the forced-pull estimator is not accurate enough.